-Parents are expected to pay the required fee to the Centre on the first of each month.
-Fees are payable by e-transfer or cheque.
+Parents are expected to pay their required fee to the Centre on the first of each month.
+Fees are payable by cheque, money order or e-transfer.

 Dalhousie has enrolled in the Canada Wide Early Learn and Child Care program, as a result our fees were lowered by 25% in April 2022 and then by additional 37% at the end of 2022.
 Our fees for the infant and toddler programs have been further reduced as of January 1, 2025.
 We anticipate future reductions, pending government funding of the CWELCC program.